By Kevin Courtney, Esq. | Former USMC Judge Advocate | California Attorney

 • What do I do if I was denied?

-Courtney Military Law Group helps retired service members nationwide with Combat-Related Special Compensation matters, including:
+Courtney Military Law Group helps retired service members nationwide with Combat-Related Special Compensation matters, including initial applications, reconsiderations after a denial, back-pay and effective-date problems, and related military records correction strategy when the underlying record needs to be fixed.

 “To anyone seeking legal representation/guidance, I would confidently and highly recommend to consider Mr. Courtney.”
 Review by Ethan P.